 2017 through 2021 - It was anticipated that dry weather screening and sampling, where applicable, would be conducted in Fall.
 However due to unseasonably heavy precipitation and associated high groundwater conditions no dry weather screening was conducted.

 2022 - Dry weather screening was conducted on approximately 10 percent of the outfalls in early Spring.

-2023 - It is anticipated that dry weather screening of all town MS4 stormwater outfalls will be conducted.
+2023 - Dry weather screening of the remaining town MS4 stormwater outfalls was conducted from March 07, 2023 to May 26, 2023.